 Microsoft has announced that the leap second has no effect on Windows Server and SQL server operations.
 Windows Server and SQL Server provided as our Official Image Template will not be affected by leap second as well.
 Please refer to following URL for Microsoft announcement.

 ・vSphere ESXi on Baremetal Server menu

 VMWare has announced that ESXi will not be impacted by leap seconds.
 Please refer to following URL:

 Please refer to following URL for how to configure slew mode.

-This notification is described based on information provided by each Software providers and our testing results.
-This is not guaranteed to run on all environments.
-Therefore, please make sure everything work fine after configuration change on customer’s side.
+This notification is described based on information provided by each Software provider and our testing results.
+This is not guaranteed to run in all environments.
+Therefore, please make sure everything works fine after configuration change on customer’s side.